AdobeDocs/commerce-webapi/src/pages/rest/tutorials/configurable-product/define-config-product-options.md

 ---
-layout: tutorial
-group: rest-api
 title: Step 4.
 Define configurable product options
-subtitle: Create a configurable product tutorial
-menu_title: Step 4.
-Define configurable product options
-menu_order: 40
-level3_subgroup: configurable-product-tutorial
-return_to:
-  title: REST tutorials
-  url: rest/tutorials/index.html
-functional_areas:
-  - Integration
+description: In this step of the tutorial you will define the configurable product options
 ---

 # Step 4.
 Define configurable product options